We act sustainably

 Modern video conferencing and communication technology

 Every location of the German Patent and Trade Mark Office (DPMA) is equipped with modern means of communication.
 Our staff members have 16 video conferencing systems at their disposal.
 This way, we can reduce trips by plane, car or public transport.
 Paper consumption in the office is also decreasing.
 For the year 2019, we have recorded a decrease of six percent compared to the previous year.
 In cases we cannot do without paper copies entirely, we use recycled paper only.
-As early as 2014, this earned us an award presented by the German Environment Agency for exemplary usage of recycled paper in an agency. ( Urkunde "Grüner beschaffen" (2,27 MB), in German only)
+With our recycled paper share of 97 percent, we exceeded the "Blue Angel" target quota.
+This earned us an award from the Federal Environment Agency for the exemplary use of recycled paper in the "Procure greener" campaign.

 If vehicle fleet, then climate-friendly